Why should you consider an Information Lifecycle Management (ILM) plan?

 - Reduce distractions of archiving, eDiscovery, and records management

-- Reduce resources needed from IT and Legal
+- Reduce the resources needed from IT and Legal

 Provided below is a savings scenario showing the cost savings for implementing an ILM strategy.